yavru421/food4thought/README.md

 This will start the Gradio interface, which you can access in your web browser.

+## Hugging Face Spaces Deployment Instructions

+To deploy on Hugging Face Spaces:

+1. Push this repo to your Hugging Face account or link it in the Spaces UI.
+2. Set your `GROQ_API_KEY` as a secret or environment variable in the Spaces settings (or edit `.huggingface.yaml` if you want to hardcode it).
+3. Spaces will auto-detect `src/app.py` as the Gradio entry point.
+4. All logs, cache, and non-essential files are excluded for security and performance.
+5. For best results, use the latest Gradio version and Python 3.10+.

+---

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.